Data-Science-for-Linguists-2020/Home/project.md

 For the 1st progress report, **focus on your data**.
 This milestone consists of 30 data points and 10 presentation points.
 Goals:

 - Attempt and mostly complete the data acquisition process.
-- Start and make a head way into cleaning and reorganizing your data.
+- Start and make headway into cleaning and reorganizing your data.
 - By now, you should have concrete ideas on the "data end game": what your data's final form will be like, the target total size, format, etc.
 - Devise a couple of options regarding the "sharing plan" of your data.